 Photo by Sebastian Herrmann on Unsplash

-Avoiding a process server in court or in public makes the suing process a bit more challenging for the person bringing legal action against you.
+Avoiding a process server in court or public makes the suing process a bit more challenging for the person bringing legal action against you.
 But it cannot stop the proceedings.
-If the person trying to sue you prove the judge that they have made many attempts to serve you, but couldn’t do so, a judge may provide a few other options for them to serve you.
+If the person trying to sue you prove to the judge that they have made many attempts to serve you but couldn’t do so, a judge may provide a few other options for them to serve you.

 - The judge may allow the summons to be mailed to your home or business address via certified mail.

 - If either of these methods fails, the judge may permit the person looking to take legal action against you to post notices in local newspapers.

 There is a myth that legal action cannot be taken against you if you avoid an independent process server.
 This myth is not true.
 It merely puts off the inevitable and drags it out a bit longer.
 As such, you have nothing to gain by avoiding being served.